 - Advance Fee Loan Scam: Washington State Department of Financial Institutions (DFI) recently issued an alert outlining an apparent “Advance Fee Loan Scam”.
 Review tips for spotting and avoiding similar scams.

-Protect Yourself and OthersHelp keep your friends and family safe from ID theft and fraud.
+Protect Yourself and OthersHelp keep your friends and family secure.

 We owe it to ourselves and each other to take the necessary precautions to safeguard our accounts.
 Click the links below to learn more about what you can do to protect yourself and others from fraud: